 If you are taking Ambien or another sleeping pill, doctors urge you to take it as prescribed.
 Don't mix it with any other depressants, such as alcohol or over-the-counter sleeping pills.
 Mixing the two can up your chances of walking or eating in your sleep.
 Take Ambien only when you're home and ready to fall asleep to avoid nodding off behind the wheel, at the sink or in the shower.
 As for warding off sleep eating after taking Ambien, if you wake up with salt and bread crumbs in your sheets and buttered cigarette butts by your side, you should probably see a doctor.

-To learn more about what happens after you close your eyes, explore the links on the next page.
+To learn more about what happens after you close your eyes, explore the links below.